 - The hero, Shamrock, from Marvel Comics is from Ireland and is the main hero there until she retired to become a hairdresser.
 Her power, likewise, is luck manipulation, which, in an origin that is both extremely badass in its source and somewhat less impressive in its execution, she gains by channeling the spirits of innocent victims of war.

-- Even worse, the sequel has several sequences in an Ireland torn and devastated by the Troubles... even though it takes place three years after the end of Deathly Hallows.
-For those who don't know the HP timeline, DH takes place in 1998, the year the Good Friday Agreement was signed; while it's ridiculous to say that brought an immediate end to all the fighting, the story doesn't seem to realize there was any sort of action at all.
+- Even worse, Slaugh has several sequences in an Ireland torn and devastated by the Troubles... even though it takes place three years after the end of Harry Potter and the Deathly Hallows.
+For those who don't know the Harry Potter timeline, Deathly Hallows takes place in 1998, the year the Good Friday Agreement was signed; while it's ridiculous to say that brought an immediate end to all the fighting, the story doesn't seem to realize there was any sort of action at all.